avtolstoy/device-updater/README.md

 - Device text / image pulled from Device config
 - Intro page? - tell the user what the tool does. next button swipes to flash page
 - Complete page? - page when update is complete.
 Helps the user have closure - process is done.
   Back button to flash more devices.
 Close button to close the app.
-- signing executable file on windows
-- signing for other platforms? dmg on OSX?
+- signing executable file on windows, signing for other platforms? dmg on OSX?
--

 ## Test plan

 - device initially listening
 - device initially connecting to the cloud
--
+- ...

 ## Todo before Release
 - propagate exceptions on actor thread via callback